Skip to content

 Sun setting over the sea next to the small silhoutte of Bamburgh Castle against the clear blue sky in the distance with grass in the foreground.
 Part of the Northumberland Coast AONB

-A designated Area of Natural Beauty (AONB), the Northumberland Coast boasts 40 miles of sweeping coastline.
-It’s dotted with stunning castles and charming villages and towns, and is home to abundant wildlife.
-Starting from Berwick Upon Tweed and stretching up to Cresswell, the Northumberland coast offers some of the finest coastal walking routes.
+The Northumberland Coast AONB boasts 40 miles of sweeping coastline, dotted with stunning castles and charming villages.
+Starting from Berwick Upon Tweed and stretching up to Cresswell, the Northumberland coast offers some of England’s finest coastal walking routes.

-Explore the tidal island of Lindisfarne.
-Bird watchers should head to the Farne Islands (a bird reserve consisting of 15-20 tidal islands) or Coquet islands (a small island located 1.2kms off the coast).
-Visit the castles of Bamburgh, Dunstanburgh, Alnwick or Warkworth and marvel at their architecture.
-For coastal walks and beaches visit Seahouses, Budle Bay, Alnmouth and Amble.
+Bird watchers should head to the Farne Islands (a bird reserve consisting of 15-20 tidal islands) or Coquet islands (a small island located 1.2km off the coast).
+Visit the castles of Bamburgh, Dunstanburgh, Alnwick, or Warkworth and marvel at their architecture.
+For coastal walks and beaches, visit Seahouses, Budle Bay, Alnmouth, and Amble.

 11. Blackpool, Lancashire